 Old Park School believes that learning from home is a valuable part of education.
 We recognise that it has an important role to play in helping pupils realise their full potential and in raising standards of achievement.
-All such work should be carefully planned as part of the individual child's overall educational experience and shared fully with families.
+All such work should be carefully planned as part of the individual child's overall educational experience and shared fully with families using the school's Pick and Mix proforma.